OSOSystem/oso-docs/README.md

-# oso-docs
-Contains the documentation and wiki of the OSO-System.
+# Welcome to the documentation of the OSO-System